Family Advocacy Network

-FAN’s victim-focused approach provides a coordinated response to abuse cases for children and adults.
-It is part of a join-investigation team made up of local law enforcement, healthcare professionals, county prosecutors, and the Nebraska Department of Health & Human Services.
-FAN partners with school districts within the counties they serve, area physicians who provide referrals, and Nebraska Alliance of Child Advocacy Centers.
+FAN's victim-focused approach provides a coordinated response involving community and health professionals for children and adult abuse cases.
+FAN is part of a joint investigation team made up of local law enforcement, healthcare professionals, county prosecutors, and the Nebraska Department of Health & Human Services.

 This program originally received support from a 2000-2003 Federal Office of Rural Health Policy Rural Health Care Services Outreach grant.
 FAN is now sustained by several local, state, and national funds.

 FAN provides the following services for victims of physical or sexual abuse, whether children, adults, and senior citizens:

 - Forensic interviews